Shoot First, Ask Questions Later? Building Rational Agents that Explore and Act Like People: Abstract

 \section{Abstract}

-Many high-stakes applications of AI require forming data-driven hypotheses and making targeted guesses; e.g., in scientific and diagnostic settings.
-Given limited resources, to what extent do agents based on language models (LMs) act rationally?
-We develop methods to benchmark and enhance agentic information-seeking, drawing on insights from human behavior.
-First, we introduce a strategic decision-oriented dialogue task called \textit{Collaborative Battleship}, in which a partially-informed \textit{Captain} must balance exploration (asking questions) and action (taking shots), while a fully-informed \textit{Spotter} must provide accurate answers under an information bottleneck.
-Compared to human players (\textit{N=42}), we find that LM agents struggle to ground answers in context, generate informative questions, and select high-value actions.
-Next, to address these gaps, we develop novel Monte Carlo inference strategies for LMs based on principles from Bayesian Experimental Design (BED).
+Many emerging applications of AI---from scientific discovery to medical diagnosis---require agents to seek information strategically: forming hypotheses, asking targeted questions, and making decisions under uncertainty.
+In high-stakes settings with limited resources, do language models (LMs) behave like rational agents?
+Drawing on insights from human cognition, we develop methods to evaluate and enhance agentic information-seeking.
+First, we introduce a decision-oriented dialogue task called \textit{Collaborative Battleship}, in which a \textit{Captain} must balance exploration (asking questions) and action (taking shots), while a \textit{Spotter} must supply accurate, contextually-grounded answers.
+Compared to human players (\textit{N=42}), we find that many LM agents struggle to ask informative questions, produce accurate answers, and identify high-utility actions.
+To address these gaps, we develop novel Monte Carlo inference strategies for LMs inspired by Bayesian Experimental Design (BED).
 For Spotter agents, our approach boosts accuracy by up to 14.7\% absolute over LM-only baselines; for Captain agents, it raises expected information gain (EIG) by up to 0.227 bits (94.2\% of the achievable noise ceiling).
 Combined, these components yield sharper targeting (+0.303--0.374 F1), and enable weaker LMs, such as Llama-4-Scout, to outperform both humans (8\% \( \rightarrow \) 82\% win rate) and frontier models (0\% \( \rightarrow \) 67\% win rate vs. GPT-5) at \( \approx \)1\% of GPT-5's cost.
-We replicate these findings on \textit{Guess Who?} where our methods significantly boost accuracy (+28.3--42.4 p.p.), demonstrating their general applicability for building information-seeking agents.
+We replicate these findings on \textit{Guess Who?}, where our methods significantly boost accuracy (+28.3--42.4 p.p.), demonstrating their general applicability for building information-seeking agents.

 \ificlrfinal

 \githublink{https://gabegrand.github.io/battleship}{gabegrand.github.io/battleship} \fi

 \doparttoc \faketableofcontents